SourceCodeArman/cashly/README.md

 - Use the official Plaid Link SDK for iOS/Android.
 Request a Link token via `POST /api/v1/accounts/create-link-token/` and feed the returned token into the SDK.
 - When Plaid Link succeeds, send the `public_token`, institution metadata, and selected account IDs to `POST /api/v1/accounts/connect/` to finalize the connection.
 - Monitor account metadata for `ITEM_LOGIN_REQUIRED` errors and prompt users to reconnect through Plaid Link when necessary.
-- Webhooks hit `/api/v1/accounts/webhook/`.
-Mobile clients should react to webhook-driven updates (e.g., refresh account balances when notified).
+- Webhooks hit `/api/v1/accounts/webhook/` and `/api/v1/subscriptions/webhook/`.
+Mobile clients should react to webhook-driven updates (e.g., refresh account balances or subscription status when notified).
-- `GET /api/v1/goals/:id/forecast` - Get goal forecast
+- For subscriptions, use Stripe's native mobile SDKs (iOS/Android) or Stripe Elements in a web view to collect payment methods.

 ### Dashboard
 - `GET /api/v1/dashboard/` - Get dashboard data